 Yes, with the rapid demand for Lithium batteries, manufacturers are often struggling with a shortage of raw materials.
 Recycling batteries can help provide raw materials, including cobalt, graphite, nickel, etc.

-What are the consequences for disposing of the lithium batteries improperly?
+What are the consequences of disposing of the lithium batteries improperly?

 Improperly disposed of lithium batteries are very unstable.
 They can cause fires that are very difficult to handle, and the resulting toxic chemicals released into the air affect it negatively.